Pointer312/Group-Lab/README.md

 Paper beats Rock

 1. Once the game is opened, it will show how the game works (circular relationship) and provide player to choose between three options (Rock, Paper, Scissors).
-Could have player to type R/r = Rock, P/p = Paper, S/s = Scissors
+Could have player to type r = Rock, p = Paper, s = Scissors

 2. Once the player have chosen, the computer/AI player randomly chooses between the three options